|

 of this wonderful prediction.

 Page 380 The Lord foretells that Cyrus will perform two things with reference to the Hebrew people: "and shall perform all my pleasure, even saying of Jerusalem, She shall be built; and of the temple, Thy foundation shall be laid."
 This prediction says that Cyrus will speak concerning Jerusalem and declare, "She shall be built"; and concerning the temple, "Thy foundation shall be laid."
 To everyone who accepts the genuineness of this passage, it is clear that Isaiah foresaw the career of Cyrus and knew that he would issue a decree relative to the rebuilding of the city and of the temple.
-Confirmatory evidence that he would issue the decree concerning the rebuilding of the city is found in 45:13 : "I have raised him up in righteousness, and I will make straight all his ways: he shall build my city, and he shall let my exiles go free, not for price nor reward, saith Jehovah of hosts."
+Confirmatory evidence that he would issue the decree concerning the rebuilding of the city is found in 45:13 : "I have raised him up in righteousness, and I will make straight all his ways: he shall build my city, and he shall let my exiles go free, not for price nor reword, saith Jehovah of hosts."
 The words, "he shall build my city," are clear and unmistakable to everyone who will accept this language at its face value.
 It is abundantly evident that Cyrus would issue a decree authorizing the building of the city of Jerusalem.
 Thus from Isaiah 44 and 45 it is evident that Cyrus would make the decree authorizing the rebuilding of the city of Jerusalem and of the temple.
 The predictions in these two chapters presuppose the destruction of the city and of the temple.
 From the history found in the books of Kings and Chronicles, together with the prophecies of Jeremiah, we gather the information relative to the fall of Jerusalem and its destruction at the hands of Nebuchadnezzar king of Babylon.
 Page 381 Thus the implication of this prediction of Isaiah was fulfilled in the career of Nebuchadnezzar.
 Did Cyrus the Persian do the two things foretold by Isaiah approximately 200 years prior to his career?
 We who accept the Bible as the Word of God must answer this question in the affirmative.
 What historical evidence have we that Cyrus issued the decree?
 "1 Now in the first year of Cyrus, king of Persia, that the word of Jehovah by the mouth of Jeremiah might be accomplished, Jehovah stirred up the spirit of Cyrus, king of Persia, so that he made a proclamation throughout all his kingdom, and put it also in writing, saying, 2 Thus saith Cyrus, king of Persia, All the kingdoms of the earth hath Jehovah, the God of heaven, given me; and he hath charged me to build him a house in Jerusalem, which is in Judah.
 3 Whosoever there is among you of all his people, his God be with him, and let him go up to Jerusalem, which is in Judah, and build the house of Jehovah, the God of Israel (he is God), which is in Jerusalem.
 4 And whosoever is left, in any place where he sojourneth, let the men of his place help him with silver, and with gold, and with goods, and with beasts, besides the freewill-offering for the house of God which is in Jerusalem" (Ezra 1:1-4).
 Part of this decree constitutes verses 22 and 23 of II Chronicles 36, which see.
 An examination of these passages shows that Cyrus actually issued the command for the rebuilding of the temple in Jerusalem.
 In fact, according to Ezra 1:4, the decree of Cyrus permitted the neighbors of the Jews who desired to return to the fatherland to assist them with gifts of silver and gold and other things as freewill-offerings to the God of the Hebrews.
 Concerning the matter of Cyrus and of his issuing the decree for the rebuilding of the temple, therefore, there is no question.
 But there are those who tell us that he said nothing about the rebuilding of the city of Jerusalem.
 In fact, we are informed that Cyrus issued no decree relative to the rebuilding of the city.
 Thus there is a clear issue between the prophet Isaiah, inspired by the Spirit of God, and those who say that Cyrus never gave the Jews permission to rebuild Jerusalem.
 The Word of God is such that I believe every word spoken by the inspired men of God either has been fulfilled in the past or will be in the future.
 Since this prediction referred to Cyrus, an historical personage of the latter half of the sixth century before the common era, then I know that this prophecy has been fulfilled literally and completely.
 To this position one may reply by calling attention to the fact that nothing is said in the decree, as recorded by Ezra, concerning the rebuilding of the city.
 At first this objection seems to be plausible.
 Upon further consideration it becomes evident that it is based upon the fallacious argument of "silence," which form of reasoning is recognized by all logicians as being most dangerous.

 Page 382 From this position there is no possible escape.
 Further absolute and positive proof of this position is found in the letter to Artaxerxes which Bishlam, Mithredath, and Tabeel wrote, and which is found in Ezra 4:7, 11-16.
 Note especially verse 12: "Be it known unto the king, that the Jews that came up from thee are come to us unto Jerusalem; they are building the rebellious and the bad city, and have finished the walls, and repaired the foundations."
 From this statement as one sees, the opponents of the Jews in Palestine reported to the Persian king that those who came up from the captivity were building the city of Jerusalem, which they called "the rebellious and the bad city."
 Furthermore, they claimed that they had finished the walls and had repaired the foundations.
 To this letter the king sent a reply in which he instructed Rehum the chancellor, and Shimshai the scribe saying, "Make ye now a decree to cause these men to cease, and that this city be not builded, until a decree shall be made by me" (Ezra 4:21).
 When Ezra 4:7-22 is read in the light of Persian history, the conclusion is forced upon one that the Artaxerxes to whom this letter was written was none other than the usurper, Pseudo-Smerdis, who, with his brother, upon the death of Cambyses, seized the government.
 In view of these facts we can see the significance of the word "kings" in verse 22.
 Thus the work upon the temple and the city was brought to a standstill in the year of Pseudo-Smerdis, who held the authority for about 7 months in the year 522 of the Ptolemaic chronology.
 According to Ezra 4:23, 24, the work of building the house of God ceased until the second year of Darius king of Persia, who is known in secular history as Hystaspes.
 In the second year of his reign, namely, 520 B.C.E., the prophets Haggai and Zechariah began their ministry and stimulated Zerubbabel and Joshua to undertake the work which had been laid down 15 years prior.
 Immediately opposition began in the form of a protest of Tattenai, the governor beyond the River, and Shethar-bozenai, and their